Ever wondered why the Easter date changes each year?

 Easter date 2022

 It’s a bit of a calculation and here it is for the Easter date 2022:

-In 2020, the March Equinox was on 20th March.
-The full Moon after this date is on 8th April and therefore Easter Sunday is the following Sunday which is 12th April 2020!
+In 2021, the March Equinox was on 20th March.
+The full Moon after this date is on the 29th of March and therefore Easter Sunday is the following Sunday which is the 4th of April 2021!